gtapan/gtapan.github.io/README.md

-RubiscoBlack is an Environmental Technology and Services Startup based in India.
+RubiscoBlack is an Environmental Technology & Services startup based in India.
 We are primarily focused on Carbon Capture and Sequestration.
 Email: Knock@RubiscoBlack.com